- As low as $328/Night

 - Smart TV with cable/satellite service

-- Smoke detector not reported (host has not indicated whether there is a smoke detector on the property)
+- Smoke detector installed (host has indicated there is a smoke detector on the property)

 - Smoke-free property